No doubt you’ve heard the term ‘core competency.’ It refers to that which a company or person does best.

 Know what you do well.
 Understand what you offer.
 As you determine what additional items to add to your product line make sure they go along with your main line.
 Maintain continuity with your products or services.
 This will help you reinforce your position in the market.

-When you add items gradually you can enhance your business in a couple of ways:
+When you add the following items gradually you enhance your business in a couple of ways:

-- Adding complementary services or products increases the value of your core offering.
+- Complementary services or products increases the value of your core offering.

 - Adding items gradually provides you with additional opportunities to put your business in front of prospective clients.

-- Adding quality products or services can expand your prospect base.
+- With more quality products or services you can expand your prospect base.

 When you create a plan for growing your business include a process for developing your menu of product offerings.
 Take advantage of the benefits of starting with one core item and building gradually from there.
 When the plan makes sense to you, you can be sure it will make sense to your prospects.
 That wisdom will result in solid growth for your business.